10 Best Resorts on Islamorada, FL

 4. The Caribbean Resort

-Guests of the aptly named The Caribbean Resort stay in one of a variety of adorable, upscale homes rich in Caribbean charm (we're talking teak and mahogany furniture and brightly colored fabrics).
-Furnished porches only add to the island feel, while the outdoor grill, in-unit kitchen, and washer-dryer make it easy to feel truly at home in this pretty paradise.
+Guests of the aptly named The Caribbean Resort on Upper Matecumbe Key stay in one of a variety of adorable, upscale homes rich in Caribbean charm (we're talking teak and mahogany furniture and brightly colored fabrics).
+This popular 3-star resort also features furnished porches, which only add to the island feel, while the outdoor grill, in-unit kitchen, and washer-dryer make it easy to feel truly at home in this pretty paradise.
 The only thing you'll wish for is more vacation time!

 Whether guests choose to rent by the day, week, or month, they will have full access to the resort's amenities.
 These include a gorgeous pool kept cool by the surrounding garden bursting with palm, pineapple, and banana trees.
 A hot tub helps take the edge off cool nights, while waterfalls lull visitors into a sense of overall calm.